UCREL/pymusas/docs/docs/api/taggers/rule_based.md

 ```

 Given a list/iterable of tokens with the relevant lingustic
-information it returns for each token a list of possible USAS semantic
+information it returns for each token a list of USAS semantic
-tags, tagged according to the tagger's rules (see class doc string for
+tags, tagged according to the tagger's rules (see the class's doc string for
 tagger's rules).
 The first semantic tag in the `List` of tags is the
 most likely tag.